chadbyoung/Ubuntu-Core/README.md

 ## Use of the software

-The applications and/or scripts in this github account are meant to be a references on how-to create snaps for Ubuntu Core.
+The applications and/or scripts in this github account are meant to be used as a reference on how-to create snaps for Ubuntu Core.

 DO NOT USE this code in a production environment.